CBARA: Covariate-Balanced-and-Adjusted Response-Adaptive Randomization: Experiments

 For scenario B, the potential outcomes are

 For each case, the sample sizes are $n=200, 800$, and we conduct the simulation for $N=2000$ times.
 The simulation results are given in Tables \ref{table_imbalance} and \ref{table_estimation}.

-Table \ref{table_imbalance} indicates that, under the last two targeted allocation ratio settings, the average response is increased.
+Table \ref{table_imbalance} indicates that, under the last two targeted allocation ratio settings, the average response is higher than under CRD.
 Across all sample sizes, model specifications, and estimation methods, the average responses under direct allocation and the balance allocation mechanism are nearly identical.
 This indicates that the balance allocation mechanism achieves improved covariate balance without sacrificing the average response.
 Furthermore, under the balance allocation mechanism, the norm of the primary covariate imbalance vector $\|\Lambda_n\| = O_P(1)$, whereas under direct allocation it grows at rate $O_P(\sqrt{n})$.
 The imbalance of the additional covariate, $\|\Psi_n\|$, grows at $O_P(\sqrt{n})$ under both allocation mechanisms, but is reduced under the balance allocation mechanism.
-These results indicate that applying the balance allocation mechanism, in turn, significantly improves the balance of $X$ and also partially reduces imbalance for additional covariates.
+These results indicate that applying the balance allocation mechanism significantly improves the balance of $X$ and also partially reduces imbalance for the additional covariate.

-Table \ref{table_estimation} shows that the two targeted allocation ratios under the CBARA procedure exhibit similar variability.
+Table \ref{table_estimation} shows that the logistic and probit targeted allocation ratios under the CBARA procedure exhibit similar variability.
 The choice of estimation method does not materially affect the overall variations of the allocation ratios across allocation steps, although weighted methods are theoretically more robust.
 Moreover, improved covariate balance leads to lower mean squared errors for the IPW estimators of the ATE.
 As the sample size increases, the efficiency gains of the balance allocation mechanism become more pronounced.
-This corresponds to the fact that $\|\Lambda_n\| = O_P(1)$ under the balance mechanism, which provides a clear advantage compared with unbalanced designs in relatively large samples.
+This corresponds to the fact that $\|\Lambda_n\| = O_P(1)$ under the balance mechanism, which provides a clear advantage compared with the direct allocation mechanism in relatively large samples.
 Overall, the balance allocation mechanism improves covariate balance and substantially enhances the accuracy of ATE estimators.

 \FloatBarrier